(Un)distorted stabilisers in the handlebody group: Introduction

 The two main results of this article provide further evidence for this philosophy.
 In the surface mapping class group $\mathrm{Mcg}(\partial V)$, stabilisers of curves are undistorted for all curves (this follows e.g. immediately from the distance formula of Masur-Minsky \cite{MM2}).
 On the other hand, Handel and Mosher \cite{HM} found that in the outer automorphism groups of free groups there is a dichotomy -- stabilisers of free splittings are undistorted, whereas stabilisers of primitive conjugacy classes (and most other free factors) are exponentially distorted.
 By the van-Kampen theorem, the stabiliser of a meridian maps exactly to the stabiliser of a free splitting, while the stabiliser of a primitive curve maps to the stabiliser of a primitive conjugacy class.

-The stabiliser of an annulus in the handlebody group maps to the stabiliser of a cyclic splitting in $\mathrm{Out}(F_n)$.
+A properly embedded annulus in the handlebody induces, by Seifert-van Kampen, a splitting of $\pi_1(V)$, amalgamated about a cyclic subgroup generated by a primitive element of $\pi_1(V)$.
+We call such a splitting a \emph{primitive cyclic splitting}.
+Hence, the stabiliser of an annulus in the handlebody group maps to the stabiliser of a primitive cyclic splitting in $\mathrm{Out}(F_n)$.
 Here, an exponential lower bound for distortion follows from the results in \cite{HM} (although it is not explicitly discussed in that reference).
-We extend this by a similar upper bound, which shows that it has the same behaviour as in the handlebody group case. \begin{proposition} Let $n\geq 4$ be given.
-Then the stabiliser of a cyclic splitting in $\mathrm{Out}(F_n)$ is exponentially distorted in $\mathrm{Out}(F_n)$. \end{proposition}
+We extend this by a similar upper bound, which shows that it has the same behaviour as in the handlebody group case. \begin{proposition} For $n\geq 4$, the stabiliser of a primitive cyclic splitting in $\mathrm{Out}(F_n)$ is exponentially distorted in $\mathrm{Out}(F_n)$. \end{proposition}

-To prove Theorem~\ref{thm:intro-undistorted}, we define a projection of disc systems of $V$ to disc systems in sub-handlebodies.
+To prove Theorem~\ref{thm:intro-undistorted}, we define a projection of meridian systems of $V$ to meridian systems in sub-handlebodies.
 This is carried out in Section~\ref{sec:good-stabs}.
 We recall the well-known fact that usual Masur-Minsky subsurface projections of meridians to sub-handlebodies are usually not meridians again (compare e.g. \cite[Section~10]{H-Survey}), and so our projection procedure is more involved and depends on choices.
 The lower bounds in Theorem~\ref{thm:intro-distorted} are proved by a reduction to the theorem by Handel-Mosher on stabilisers in the outer automorphism group of free groups.
 Here, the key difficulty is to realise certain free group automorphisms considered by Handel-Mosher as homeomorphisms of handlebodies with comparable word norm.
 This uses an idea which was already employed in \cite{HH2}.
 The upper distortion bounds in Theorem~\ref{thm:intro-distorted} follow from a surgery procedure.

 \textbf{Acknowledgements} The author would like to thank Ursula Hamenst\"adt, Andy Putman, Saul Schleimer, and Ric Wade for interesting discussions about stabilisers in different contexts.
+The author would also like the anonymous referees for numerous helpful commets.
 Finally, he would like to thank the mathematical institute of the University of Oxford, where part of this work was carried out.